All things bright and beautiful, all creatures great and small. - this artist loves them all!

 The simple idea that nature is beautiful and artists want to capture it is as old as art itself.
 The cave paintings at Lascaux in France demonstrate art's purpose was not only showing the importance of the hunt and recording an event, but also the animals that were stalked or chased during the hunt.
 I remember very clearly the first time I opened Gombrich’s “The story of art” to see Albrecht Durer’s portrait of a hare and thinking how can it be possible that someone can create something so lifelike simply with a pencil?
 I’ve created a few hares over the years, each one different, surrounded by different flowers or crops and in different colours, shapes and sizes.

 One of the big challenges for a painter (landscape, animal, anything really), is to work out what to keep in and what to leave out.
 What we leave out is just as important as what we put in.
 Most people tend to notice my vibrant use of colour in my animal paintings.
-A Stag does not have blue and turquoise in it, a hare doesn't have a blue nose or purple ears.
-I think I'm a natural colourist, I like adding colour.
+A Stag does not have blue and turquoise in it, a hare doesn't have purple ears.
+I'm a natural colourist, I like adding colour.
 I'm a painter!
 I have to bring something to the party that is different to a photographer.

 Interestingly I think my use of colour in animals has stemmed from so many years of landscape and seascape painting.
 Trying to capture that particular shade of blue in the sky has led me to be able to use colour in really exciting ways even when I'm painting something that is essentially a series of browns and greys.
 I can add bright colours that really bring the animal to life.